Flamejo9774/Just-Simple-apps/README.md

 Just Simple Apps cause todays apps are too complicated

 ###NOTE:
-these apps need the following python libarys
-PyQt5 Built-in os,sys,subprocess
+You need PyQt5

 ```
-pip install PyQt5
+Pip install PyQt5
 ```
 ##Just Calculator
- - a simple calculator with a save function Written in python
+ - A simple calculator with a save function Written in python

 ##Just Text Editor
- - a simple Text Editor with several functions like different fonts and sizes aswell bold italic and some more it also supports opening files from the cmd
+ - A simple Text Editor with several functions like different fonts and sizes aswell bold italic and some more it also supports opening files from the cmd

 ##Just file Manager
- - a simple file manager that can open ANY text file with the Just Text Editor app
+ - A simple file manager that can open ANY text file with the Just Text Editor app